Lilly Biological Laboratories

-Lilly Biological Laboratories, also known as Eli Lilly and Company and Greenfield Laboratories, is a historic laboratory complex located at Greenfield, Hancock County, Indiana.
-It was designed by Robert Frost Daggett and built in 1913-1914 for the Eli Lilly and Company.
+Lilly Biological Laboratories, also known as Eli Lilly and Company and Greenfield Laboratories, is a historic laboratory complex located in Greenfield, Indiana.
+The laboratory was designed by Robert Frost Daggett and built in 1913-1914 for Eli Lilly and Company.

 The complex consists of three buildings: the Tower Building flanked by two adjacent two-story buildings connected to the main building by pergolas.
 The buildings are in the Spanish Colonial Revival style with red tile roofs and arched openings.
 The Tower Building features a prominent 80-foot tall tower with five levels topped by a pyramidal red tile roof.

 It was listed on the National Register of Historic Places in 1977.